 The joint operation was conducted by the IDF’s Information Security Department and Cyber Defense Unit in collaboration with Shin Bet.
 The main platform exploited by Hamas to carry out this campaign was Facebook.
 It is believed that through this campaign, Hamas only managed to get images of IDF war rooms, armored vehicles, tanks, observation devices and the location of soldiers posted in the border area.

-This is not the first time when Israeli military has embarrassed itself with such scams.
+This is not the first time when the Israeli military has embarrassed itself with such scams.
 In 2015, hackers used pictures of IDF women soldiers to successfully breach Israeli military servers.

 In 2016, pro-Hezbollah hackers calling themselves Kadimon or Qadmon (نحن قادمون) hacked Israeli government security cameras to keep an eye on activities of government workers.